Social selling is social, not selling

 Listen and build relationships

-Effective social selling means paying attention and making sure you're social listening—monitor what people say about you, your company, the industry and competitors.
+Effective social selling means paying attention and ensuring you're social listening—monitoring what people say about you, your company, the industry and competitors.
 Watch out for challenges, needs and requests, which provide natural opportunities for you to suggest approaches and provide solutions.

 It would be best if you leveraged your existing network when possible.
 Check their followers and following lists to see if you have mutual relations before reaching out to any of the connections or leads you identify.
 If you do, ask a shared contact for an app introduction.